carpentries-incubator/twitter-with-twarc/_episodes/06-search-stream.md

 ## Twarc Stream Command

 You may also collect tweets as they are posted, and establish rules to what tweets will be collected (as you did for setting search parameters).
 To start with a stream, let's set some tweet parameters or rules:

+You may want to see 'what's trending' on Twitter to make sure you get a good number of results here.

 ~~~
 !twarc2 stream-rules add "#catsofinstagram"